apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/cluster-management/create-and-connect-an-apecloud-mysql-cluster.md

 ---
-title: Create and connect to a MySQL Cluster
+title: Create and connect to an ApeCloud MySQL Cluster
-description: How to create and connect to a MySQL cluster
+description: How to create and connect to an ApeCloud MySQL cluster
-keywords: [mysql, create a mysql cluster, connect to a mysql cluster]
+keywords: [mysql, create an apecloud mysql cluster, connect to a mysql cluster]
 sidebar_position: 1
 sidebar_label: Create and connect
 ---